Some people dread winter, not because of the chilly weather and the minimal daylight, but because everyone seems to be sick.

 Despite their many similarities, colds and allergies have entirely separate causes.
 The common cold can be caused by any one of many contagious viruses.
 The illness spreads when a person comes in close contact with an infected individual or touches surfaces contaminated with the cold virus.
 This can happen when a sick person shakes your hand or coughs on you, or when you touch a doorknob that’s been touched by someone who has a cold.

 The immune system responds to the cold virus by sending white blood cells to fight it off, and then develops antibodies to protect you from getting the same virus in the future.
 This immune system response is what causes those uncomfortable symptoms.

-Though a cough and sore throat can be caused by either a cold or allergies, these symptoms happen more often when you have a cold.
-Additionally, colds can cause aches and pains and occasionally, a fever.
-Allergies do not illicit this response, so if you’re down with a fever, you have a cold.
+Though a cough and sore throat can be caused by either a head cold or allergies, these symptoms happen more often when you have a cold.
+Additionally, colds can cause aches and pains and occasionally a fever.
+Allergies do not elicit this response, so if you’re down with a fever, you have a cold.

 The last thing to consider when distinguishing between a cold and allergies is the onset and duration of your symptoms.
 Cold symptoms appear a few days after exposure to the virus, and they clear up within three to 14 days.
 If your symptoms last longer, allergies may be the culprit.